This Section provides access to an Online database of:

 Chicktionary is a vocabulary app/game that allows players to build words in English.
 To finish a game, players need to create all of the words from a 7 letter set.
 Words range from 3 to 10 characters.
 There are 7 chickens on the screen and by tapping each chicken’s belly, the players begin to build a word and hear a fun clucking sound.
-There are two options for play.
-During speed play, players have 3 minutes to find as many words as they can.
-During long play, players can take their time finishing the puzzle.

 The game does not offer the option to customise the letters nor can the teacher limit the amount of letters in a word.
 However it provides hints.

 Chicktionary can be a fun way for students to learn new vocabulary, recall words that already know whereas it could be an entertaining and engaging alternative to routine spelling exercises.